Published on Brock University (http://brocku.ca)

 English Language & Literature

-Barbara K. Seeber's primary areas of teaching and writing are Jane Austen, eighteenth- and early nineteenth-century fiction, and Animal Studies.
-She is the author of General Consent in Jane Austen: A Study of Dialogism (McGill-Queen's UP, 2000) and Jane Austen and Animals (forthcoming from Ashgate Press).
-Her current project, tentatively entitled "The Slow Professor," is in collaboration with Maggie Berg (Queen's University) and explores academic stress in the context of the increasing corporatisation of higher education.
+My primary areas of writing and teaching are Jane Austen, eighteenth- and early nineteenth-century fiction, and Animal Studies.
+I'm the author of Jane Austen and Animals (Ashgate, 2013) and General Consent in Jane Austen: A Study of Dialogism (McGill-Queen's University Press, 2000).
+"The Slow Professor: Challenging the Culture of Speed in the Academy," co-authored with Maggie Berg (Queen's University), will be published by University of Toronto Press in the spring of 2016.

 "'Me, a tuneful Poet': Jane Austen's Verse."
 Persuasions: The Jane Austen Journal 33 (2011): 148-153.